NegatioN/BattleRiteStats/_characters/taya.md

       icon: 9a292cf4ed808d54c922ab48f5881c5a
       name: Cyclone
       type: control
+    - color: pink
+      description: Haste spawns a gale that slows enemy projectiles for 2.
+      icon: a3165fe585dd0ee44a95681889b39ca8
+      name: Gale
+      type: control
     - color: yellow
       description: During Haste, X-Strike can be used while moving at 55 movement speed.